secretgraph/secretgraph/README.md

 * cleanup, document server side encryption and allow disabling it (maybe remove it completely at some point)
   * specifying key allows to encrypt keys/values server side if nonce is not set
 * merge configuration client side in case of updates
-* maybe: encrypt some info tags
+* maybe: encrypt some tags tags